canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

-# How to add the Ingress relation.
+# How to add the Nginx-route relation.

-The ingress relation is preferred over the nginx-route relation if you want to use generic features.
-If you need something nginx-specific such as owasp-modsecurity-crs, then please follow the [nginx-route relation](https://charmhub.io/nginx-ingress-integrator/docs/add-the-nginx-route-relation) tutorial instead.
+The nginx-route relation is preferred over the ingress relation if you want to use nginx-specific features, such as owasp-modsecurity-crs.
+If you need something more generic then please follow the [ingress relation](https://charmhub.io/nginx-ingress-integrator/docs/add-the-ingress-relation) tutorial instead.

 ## Requirements